-Expectations Principle / Rationale Process / Practice Appropriate and Respectful Behavior: -Students will be courteous and show respect towards everyone including fellow students, invited guests, supply teachers, support staff etcStudents will comply with school rules, policies and procedures and people in authority in the school Students must identify themselves and/or report to the office when requested by any school staff member (teacher, admin, support staff) Students are expected to follow all staff members' instructions Students are expected to remain seated until the bell rings at the end of class and are not to line up at the door Students should refrain from inappropriate displays of affection, gambling, use of profane or improper language and conduct detrimental to the moral tone of the school or the physical and mental well-being of others. -The rules, policies and procedures are designed to create a safe and positive environment for learning. -Cooperation with school staff is required for the safe and orderly operation of the school.
+Expectations Principle / Rationale Process / Practice Appropriate and Respectful Behavior: -Students are expected to be courteous and show respect towards everyone including fellow students, invited guests, supply teachers, support staff etc. - Students must identify themselves and/or report to the office when requested by any school staff member (teacher, admin, support staff). - Students are expected to cooperate with all staff members. - Students are expected to remain seated until the bell rings at the end of class and are not to line up at the door. - Students are expected to refrain from inappropriate displays of affection, gambling, use of profane or improper language and conduct detrimental to the moral tone of the school or the physical and mental well-being of others. - Any school community member who experiences or witnesses abuse of power, harassment, discrimination or unfair treatment shall report it to administration.
+The rules, policies and procedures are designed to create a safe and positive environment for learning.
+Cooperation with school staff is required for the safety of everyone.
 Disrespectful and/or inappropriate behavior will be met with progressive discipline.
-This may result in: -counseling by a teacher -referral to a Vice-Principal or Principal -parent notification -detentions -exclusion from class, class excursions, and/or activities -restorative conferences and/or suspension Students will be suspended for not identifying themselves, ignoring or walking away from a staff member, or for not reporting to the office when requested.
-Conflict (Physical and Verbal): - Students who are experiencing difficulty are expected to bring their concerns to the attention of staff so that staff can help resolve the issues before they escalate. - Students are expected to report concerns about conflicts to the office. -Students involved in disruptive conflict (such as verbal abuse, harassment, threats, profanity) will be referred to the office. -Bullying will not be tolerated. -Students who are asked to leave the classroom by a teacher MUST report to the office immediately. -Students who are directed to the office by any staff member must do so without question. -Fighting or play fighting will not be tolerated. -Conflicts in a school setting disrupt the school and community and create an unsafe and unwelcome environment for learning. -Verbal and physical abuse is unacceptable conduct both in the school and in the community. -DDSB has a policy on bullying.
-Report Bullying Now -Students must contact a teacher, counsellor, or administrator immediatelyStudents encouraging conflict will face progressive disciplineAny refusal to immediately clear an area of conflict will result in consequences Students involved in conflict will have an interview with vice-principal/principal and are subject to progressive discipline (warning, detention or suspension)Any physical conflict will result in consequences for those involved.
+This may result in: -counseling by a teacher -referral to a Vice-Principal or Principal -parent notification -detentions -exclusion from class, class excursions, and/or activities -restorative conferences and/or suspension Conflict (Physical and Verbal): Students who are experiencing difficulty are expected to bring their concerns to the attention of staff so that staff can help resolve the issues before they escalate.
+Students are expected to report concerns about conflicts to the office.
+Students involved in disruptive conflict (such as verbal abuse, harassment, threats, profanity) will be referred to the office.
+Bullying will not be tolerated.
+Students who are directed to the office by any staff member are required to do so promptly. -Conflicts in a school setting disrupt the school and community and create an unsafe and unwelcome environment for learning. -Verbal and physical abuse is unacceptable conduct both in the school and in the community. -DDSB has a policy on bullying.
+Students shall contact a teacher, counsellor, or administrator immediately.
+Students encouraging conflict will face progressive discipline.
+Students are expected to clear an area of conflict when asked to do so.
+Students involved in conflict will have an interview with the vice-principal/principal and are subject to progressive discipline Any physical conflict will result in consequences for those involved.